kirtan98/Forest-Cover-Type-Classification/README.md

 -Gradient Boosting Classifier
 -Decision Tree Classifier

-After thorough evaluation, the RandomForestClassifier emerged as the most effective algorithm for predicting forest cover types.
+After a thorough evaluation, the RandomForestClassifier emerged as the most effective algorithm for predicting forest cover types.
 The achieved accuracy score is an impressive 0.845, demonstrating the model's robust predictive capability.

 ## Optimal Parameters
 The optimal hyperparameters for the RandomForestClassifier were determined using GridSearchCV, a technique that systematically explores various hyperparameter combinations to find the best-performing set.
 The parameters obtained from GridSearchCV for the RandomForestClassifier are as follows: